Scorpionfishes and Rockfishes: Family Scorpaenidae

 On PFIC these fish are simply designated SBRF or sbrf in deference to the appellation first applied by “pierhead” (actual name Boyd Grant, the Yoda-like Pier Master and patient teacher of youthful, local padawans on the path to “Pier Rat” enlightenment).
 He recorded the daily catch at Goleta Pier from 2002-2003 and found that nearly 30% of the fish caught from the pier’s pipe-reef were small brown rockfish.
 If it was a “larger” small brown rockfish it became SBRF, if it was a “smaller” small brown rockfish it became sbrf.
 To this day most regulars on the site know what the acronyms mean and use them in their reports.

-Range: Bahia San Hipolito, central Baja California, to Prince William Sound, northern Gulf of Alaska.
-A wide-ranging rockfish that I have caught as far south as the Cabrillo Mole at Avalon and as far north as Pier 57 on the Seattle waterfront.
+Range: Bahia Magdalena, southern Baja California, and Bahia San Hipolito, central Baja California, to Prince William Sound, northern Gulf of Alaska.
+Reported as common from Bahia Tortugas, southern Baja California to Bodega Bay, northern California, and from Puget Sound to southeastern Alaska.
+A wide-ranging rockfish that I have caught as far south as the Ocean Beach Pier in San Diego and as far north as Pier 57 on the Seattle waterfront.
+In California, I have caught them at seven SoCal piers, eight CenCal piers, twenty San Francisco Bay Area piers, and five NorCal piers.

 A SBR (Small Brown Rockfish) from the Goleta Pier